 The world’s growing population increases the need for access to clean water, but the Earth’s changing climate increases the difficulty of providing it.

-AI water management models leveraging data gathered through IoT systems have the power to analyze data once considered too disparate to compare, allowing government leaders to better assess climate risks and develop adaptive strategies for managing water supplies.
+AI water management models leveraging data gathered through IoT data monetization can analyze data once considered too disparate to compare, allowing government leaders to assess climate risks better and develop adaptive strategies for managing water supplies.

 IoT applications and digital twins combine and analyze data from sensors embedded across the landscape, while AI helps to create virtual replicas that mirror the response to various stimuli in real time.
 Users can see how the twin performs normally, then test different scenarios to understand how the system might respond.
 Digital twins can reveal how systems interoperate, suggest courses of action and offer suggestions about how to improve the original.